What are some dynamics of an emotionally controlling relationship?

 Jack and Jill are a couple.
 Jack gets caught up in a crisis at work and doesn’t call Jill when he said he would.
 Jill feels left out, rejected, and gets mad at Jack for leaving her alone.
 She doesn’t like being alone and holds Jack responsible for her unhappy situation.
 Her internal or external dialogue might be something like, “He really makes me mad when he does that.”

 What is critical to note here is that the emotion of anger and unhappiness is Jill’s.
-The second thing to notice is that she holds Jack to be the cause responsible for her emotions.
+The second thing to notice is that she holds Jack to be the cause creating her emotions.

 In another scenario Jack and Jill go to a party and for some reason Jill feels embarrassed by Jack’s behavior.
 She is concerned that people will think poorly of Jack, and that it reflects poorly on her.

-The emotion Jill feels is embarrassment and the person she holds as the cause is Jack.
+The emotion Jill feels is embarrassment and the person she holds responsible as the cause is Jack.

 So in these two cases we have identified the emotions and Jill’s belief about who is responsible.
 It is Jill’s belief that she is angry or embarrassed because of what Jack did or didn’t do.
 In Jill’s belief paradigm if Jack had done something different Jill would be happier.
 Jill’s internal or external dialogue might include something like, “If you hadn’t done that I wouldn’t be so upset”.

 In Jill’s mind she feels abused and it appears that Jack is mistreating her emotionally.
 This kind of mindset sets Jill up to do a 180 and be the controlling and abusive person in the relationship.
+Jill feels mistreated and takes the moral high ground to defend herself.
 She judges, blames, and condemns Jack.
-Her anger at Jack is completely justified from this victim point of view.
+Her anger at Jack is justified from this victim point of view.

 On the flip side Jack might very well fall into the same paradigm.
 If it is Jack’s belief that he is the cause of someone else’s emotional reaction then he sets himself up to be controlled in the relationship.
+Jack now needs to change his behavior in order to comply with Jill’s emotional responses.
 This may sound backwards.
 How could Jack be the one being controlled if he is the one powerful enough to cause another’s emotional reactions?
 The answer is guilt.

 Going back to Jack and Jill’s controlling relationship: Jill is angry at Jack for not calling or doing something she perceives as embarrassing.
 If Jack believes he is really the cause of Jill’s pain, then, he will likely feel guilty for hurting Jill.
 Jack will not want Jill to have another painful emotional reaction and he won’t want to feel the guilt of causing her pain so he will look for a solution.
 Jack will begin to modify his behavior to avoid Jill’s emotional reactions.
 No doubt Jill will have input into what Jack should and shouldn’t be doing to keep her happy.

 Jill will tell him to call when he says he is going to call.
 Jill will tell him not to do those embarrassing things.
-Jill will suggest, ask, or even demand that Jack change his behavior in order for her to avoid her own painful emotional wounds.
+Jill will suggest, ask, or even demand that Jack change his behavior in order for her to avoid her own painful emotional wounds of embarrassment.

 On the surface it looks like Jack has all the power over Jill’s emotions.
 That is why Jack feels responsible and will try hard to do things right.
 Of course “right” is according to Jill’s expectations and requirements.
-Jill plays the powerless victim that doesn’t have control over her emotions, and by doing so she can guilt Jack into modifying his behavior.
+Jill plays the powerless victim that doesn’t have control over her emotions.
+She claims Jack is creating her emotions and by doing so she can guilt Jack into modifying his behavior.

 Jill might also act with anger towards Jack when she is upset.
-The anger might also include criticism, judgments, and put downs for his actions, behaviors or looks.
+The anger might also include criticism, judgments, and put downs for his actions.
+In order to avoid this emotional punishment Jack will attempt to change is actions and behave as Jill wishes.
 If Jill is disappointed with Jack in some way, Jack may feel he should act or perform differently so Jill isn’t disappointed.
-Again the illusion Jack lives under is that he is determining Jill’s emotions.
+Again the illusion Jack lives under is that he is causing Jill’s emotions.
 Every emotional reaction that Jill has sends Jack into deeper guilt, self blame, self rejection, unworthiness and insecurity.

-Jill uses the emotions of gratitude, acceptance, and love to reward Jack when he does something she likes, and to become upset or depressed and sad when he does something he doesn’t’ like.
+Jill uses the emotions of gratitude, acceptance, and love to reward Jack when he does something she likes, and to become upset, depressed, and sad when he does something she doesn’t’ like.
 Her emotions are either a pleasant reward or an unpleasant punishment to Jacks emotional body and self esteem.
 In this way Jill uses the power of her emotional reactions to encourage or discourage Jack’s behaviors.

 At one level it looks like Jill is in reaction to Jack’s action.
 But if you look at Jack’s reaction to Jill’s emotion, you see her emotions as a means of control that Jack reacts to.